CQCL/pytket-extensions/modules/pytket-iqm/README.md

 # pytket-iqm

-[Pytket](https://cqcl.github.io/pytket) is a Python module for interfacing with CQC tket, a set of quantum programming tools.
+[Pytket](https://cqcl.github.io/pytket) is a Python module providing an extensive set of tools for compiling and executing quantum circuits.

 `pytket-iqm` is an extension to `pytket` that allows `pytket` circuits to be executed on [IQM](https://meetiqm.com/)'s quantum devices and simulators.